omouren/external-var-dumper-bundle/README.md

     uri: http://localhost:1337  # Uri to use for the query to the external service
     method: post                # HTTP method used by the query to the external service
     app_name: Symfony           # Added to the query to identify your dump source
-    replace_dumper: false       # Define if dumps should be visible only on the external service
+    enabled: false              # Define if dumps are send to the external service
 ```

 Usage